acap4z/ajax-edb/README.md

 Examples:

+a.
 If you want to search an exploit for Apache which is compatible with the 'windows' platform, you can issue the following query:
 `platform:windows apache`

+b.
 If you are interested in all the exploits available for WordPress whose author is 'Metasploit', you can consult it with:
 `author:metasploit wordpress`

+c.
 If you want to gather all available PowerShell scripts in Exploit-DB, you can do it with the following query:
 `filetype:ps1`

 ### Operands